k0nserv/hugotunius.se/_posts/2020-01-01-edge-cached-static-sites-on-cloudflare.md

   Blazing fast static websites via edge caching courtesy of CloudFlare.
 ---

 This website, for the most part, is still set up in the way I outlined in [The One Cent Blog](https://hugotunius.se/2016/01/10/the-one-cent-blog.html), but I've made a few recent improvements.
-Previously only static assets were edge cached via CloudFlare while the HTML pages themselves where not.
+Previously only static assets were edge cached via CloudFlare while the HTML pages themselves were not.
 With these recent changes the HTML pages themselves benefit from CloudFlare's edge caching.
 With this change [TTFB(Time To First Byte)](https://en.wikipedia.org/wiki/Time_to_first_byte) was reduced by almost 90%.

 TTFB is a critical performance metric.
-To give you an idea of how much it matters on this site, regardless of TTFB, the time it takes to download the content is around ~1-3ms.
+To give you an idea of how much it matters, on this site, regardless of TTFB, the time it takes to download the content is around ~1-3ms.
 Without edge caching the TTFB used to be around ~300ms from Europe because the origin server is in us-east-1, with edge caching it's ~30ms.

 Edge Caching isn't as easy as a switch of a button unfortunately.
-CloudFlare will no revalidate pages unless told explicitly to do so or because the cache expired.
+CloudFlare will not revalidate pages unless told explicitly to do so or because the cache expired.
 For a low traffic site it's beneficial to use a high TTL for CloudFlare's edge cache but when changes are made they should still be reflected immediately, fortunately it's possible to tell CloudFlare to purge the edge cached pages on deploy, this is what I have done.

 The details that I'll describe here are Jekyll and Ruby specific, but they apply equally to any static site generator generated website.

 CloudFlare does not edge cache HTML files by default, this needs to be adjusted with a custom [page rule](https://www.cloudflare.com/features-page-rules/).
-CloudFlare's free plan includes three page rules, which for my use is enough.
+CloudFlare's free plan includes three page rules.

 ![]({{ 'img/cloudflare-static-edge-cache/page-rules.png' | asset_url }})